 High blood pressure

 Eat a healthy diet and exercise regularly.
-A nutritious, well-balanced diet and exercise can keep your body fit and able to resist disease.
-Exercise also is an excellent way to elevate your mood.
+A nutritious, well-balanced diet and exercise can keep your body fit and able to fight disease.
+Exercise also is an excellent way to lift up your mood.

 Stay organized to help manage your time more efficiently.